wgpatrick/cadeval/README.md

 ## Goal & Scope

-- **Goal**: Assess the reliability and geometric accuracy of various LLMs in producing single, simple mechanical parts based on text prompts, including analysis based on task complexity.
+- **Goal**: Assess the reliability and geometric accuracy of various LLMs in producing single, simple mechanical parts based on text prompts, including analysis based on task complexity, execution time, and estimated cost.
 - **Scope**:
   - Focus on single-part generation.
   - Input is primarily text descriptions defined in task files.